nfagerlund/temp-r-n-p/full_example.md

     * If you can't hardcode it, try to **compute it** based on information you already have.
     * Finally, if you can't compute it, **look it up** in your data.
 To reduce lookups, identify cases where multiple parameters can be derived from the answer to a single question.

     This is a game of trade-offs.
 Hardcoded parameters are the easiest to read, and also the least flexible.
-Putting values in your Hiera data is very flexible, but can impede performance and can be very difficult to read: you might have to look through a lot of files (or run a lot of lookup commands) to see what the profile is actually doing.
+Putting values in your Hiera data is very flexible, but can be very difficult to read: you might have to look through a lot of files (or run a lot of lookup commands) to see what the profile is actually doing.
 Using conditional logic to derive a value is a middle-ground.

     Aim for the most readable option you can get away with.